-Princess Diana's Sister Lady Jane Fellowes Gave A Reading At The Royal Wedding & It Was An Emotional Moment
+Princess Diana's Sister Gave A Reading At The Royal Wedding & It Was So Touching

 Saturday's royal wedding was chock-full of emotion and tea-jerking moments.
 But one of the more solemn, and powerful, came when Diana, Princess of Wales' sister, Lady Jane Fellowes, delivered the day's reading.
 Lady Jane Fellowes' appearance is particularly surprising and meaningful since she has largely kept out of the spotlight since her sister's death.

 There have been some murmurs that Lady Jane Fellowes had a strained relationship with her sister after the divorce, since Fellowes' husband — Lord Robert Fellowes — had been promoted to the Queen's number one private secretary in 1990.
 That meant he was the primary liaison between Queen Elizabeth and the government of the United Kingdom.
 Paul Burrell, Diana's former butler, claimed this put some distance between the sisters.
 But, like any royal gossip, that can be taken with a grain of salt.